ACoAs – Fear of Commitment (Part 6b)

 – the basis for this fear (FoC) is the fear of intimacy, ie. “in-to-me-see”.

 • In general, INTIMACY is the mental & emotional closeness between 2 people which allows each to know the other person behind their defenses or socially acceptable mask.
-Sexual intimacy may or may not include this.
+Sexual intimacy may or may not be included.

 a.
-But initially, it’s the intimacy between a child & it’s mother.
-From the very beginning of mother-childlife, each child is totally dependent on its primary caretaker(s), & therefore totally vulnerable to their plusses & minuses.
+But initially, it’s the intimacy between a child & its mother.
+From the very beginning of mother-childlife, each child is totally dependent on its primary caretaker(s), & therefore totally vulnerable to the adult’s plusses & minuses.

 If the mother (or substitute) is an active addict, controlling, cruel or crazy, depressed, ill, distracted, insensitive, manipulative, raging, scared, (usually some combination) —